|

 method, users can initialize the search limit object.

-is called only once for a limit.
+The method init is called only once for a limit.
 This

 convention